Structure of the Circle of Willis

 The middle cerebral artery is divided into four segments.

-The first segment starts from the internal carotid artery up until its bifurcation into branches.
+The first segment starts from the internal carotid artery up until its bifurcation (or trifurcation) into branches.

 The middle cerebral artery can bifurcate or trifurcate; it varies from person to person.
 Branches of the first segment are: